Koredotcom/koredotai-docs/docs/platform/marketplace/en/latest/Actions/Dialogs/hubspot_LeadCapture.md

 ### Description

-Integrate your Hubspot instance with the Kore.ai XO platform to streamline Hubspot tasks within your dialog flow.
-Retrieve, create, update and delete leads or deals effortlessly.
-The Kore.ai XO platform allows you to connect with Hubspot quickly and seamlessly using OAuth2.
+Simplify lead collection, streamline user engagement, and derive growth with smooth, high-quality customer acquisition tools.
+Kore.ai XO platform allows you to connect with Hubspot quickly and seamlessly using OAuth V2.

 ### By authorizing this integration, you can:
-- List, search, create, update, delete and get details of leads.
-- List, search, create, update, delete and get details of deals.
+- Teach your chatbot to greet customers and ask tailored questions to generate leads in HubSpot.
+- Enhance lead nurturing and automate customer interactions without complex integrations.

+**Note: Please ensure you use OAuth V2, as HubSpot only supports this authorization type.**

-With the ‘Lead capture’ dialog template, you can capture user fields in a conversational format and automate the creation of a lead in Hubspot.
+With the ‘Lead capture’ dialog template, you can capture user fields using a chatbot and automate the creation of a lead in Hubspot.